 Religion and belief: some surveys and statistics

-Numerous surveys indicate that the proportion of individuals who do not hold religious beliefs is steadily increasing.
+Numerous surveys indicate that the proportion of individuals who do not hold religious beliefs is steadily increasing and perhaps now represents the majority of the UK’s population.

 Religions and beliefs are notoriously difficult to measure, as they are not fixed or innate, and therefore any poll should be primarily treated as an indication of beliefs rather than a concrete measure.

-However, one of the foremost respected measures of religious attitudes is the annual British Social Attitudes Survey, further details of the latest report may be found on NatCen’s website.
+However, one of the foremost respected measures of religious attitudes is the annual British Social Attitudes Survey; further details of the latest report may be found below and on NatCen’s website.

 Surveys and polls on religion and belief in the United Kingdom

 The English and Welsh Census uses the highly leading question ‘What is your religion?’
-By assuming that all participants hold a religious belief, the question captures some kind of loose cultural affiliation, and as a result over in 2001 70% of the population responded ‘Christian’; a far higher percentage than nearly every other significant survey or poll on religious belief in the past decade.
+By assuming that all participants hold a religious belief, the question captures some kind of loose cultural affiliation, and as a result the 2001 Census recorded a far higher percentage of the population as ‘Christian# than nearly every other significant survey or poll on religious belief in the 21st century.
+The 2011 Census recorded a lower proportion as ‘Christian’, which is still very high.
+The placement of the question alongside questions of ethnicity and national identity only further compounded this issue.

 According to the 2011 UK Census, those of no religion are the second largest belief group, about three and a half times as many as all the non-Christian religions put together – at 26.13% of the population.
 16,038,229 people said they had ‘no religion’ with a further 4,406,032 (7.18%) not stating a religion.
 58.81% described their religion as Christian and 7.88% as some non-Christian religion.
 This represented a massive change from the 2001 Census, where 15.5% of the population recorded having no religion, and 72% of the population reported being Christian.